Super Bowl XL: Playoffs

-The Seahawks became the first team to advance to the Super Bowl without playing a division champion in the playoffs (later matched by the Colts in 2009, Steelers in 2010, and the Seahawks again in 2013, with the 2013 Seahawks being the only one of the four to win the Super Bowl).
-Off a first-round bye, Seattle defeated the sixth-seeded Washington Redskins, 20–10, before eliminating the fifth-seeded Carolina Panthers, 34–14, in the NFC Championship Game.
-These were Seattle's first playoff victories since the 1984 season when they defeated the Los Angeles Raiders 13–7, when the team was still in the AFC (the Seahawks were in that conference from 1977 to 2001).

 The Steelers became the second team after the 1985 New England Patriots to win three road playoff games to reach the Super Bowl.
-Pittsburgh defeated the third-seeded Cincinnati Bengals, 31–17; the top-seeded Indianapolis Colts, 21–18 in the Immaculate Redemption/Tackle II game; and the second-seeded Denver Broncos, 34–17, in the AFC Championship Game.
+The Steelers defeated the third-seeded Cincinnati Bengals, 31–17; the top-seeded Indianapolis Colts, 21–18 in the Immaculate Redemption/Tackle II game; and the second-seeded Denver Broncos, 34–17, in the AFC Championship Game.
 The Steelers also became the eighth wild-card team to go to the Super Bowl and the fourth in nine seasons.
 The Steelers' catchphrase for the playoffs was "One for the Thumb", a phrase originally made popular by Joe Greene as an allusion to a fifth Super Bowl ring.

+In the NFC playoffs, after a first-round bye, the Seahawks defeated the sixth-seeded Washington Redskins, 20–10, before eliminating the fifth-seeded Carolina Panthers, 34–14, in the NFC Championship Game.
+These were the Seahawks' first playoff victories since the 1984 season when they defeated the Los Angeles Raiders 13–7, when the team was still in the AFC (the Seahawks were in that conference from 1977 to 2001).

+The Seahawks were the first team to advance to the Super Bowl without playing a division champion in the playoffs, something that initially became possible in 1990 with the addition of a third wild card.
+As the Steelers were another wild card opponent, it created the possibility for the Seahawks to extend this run through the Super Bowl, which no team has yet done.
+Later the 2010 Steelers would have a similar opportunity but lose to the Packers; other teams to similarly advance faced a division champion in the Super Bowl, including the 2009 Colts (lost) and the Seahawks again in 2013 and in 2025 (both won).